-Symptomatic Hypotension: Advise patients that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to their healthcare provider.
-Tell patients that if syncope occurs, to discontinue valsartan and hydrochlorothiazide tablets until the physician has been consulted.
-Caution all patients that inadequate fluid intake, excessive perspiration, diarrhea, or vomiting can lead to an excessive fall in blood pressure, with the same consequences of lightheadedness and possible syncope [see Warnings and Precautions (5.2)].
+Symptomatic Hypotension: A patient receiving valsartan and hydrochlorothiazide should be cautioned that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
+The patients should be told that if syncope occurs, valsartan and hydrochlorothiazide should be discontinued until the physician has been consulted.

+All patients should be cautioned that inadequate fluid intake, excessive perspiration, diarrhea, or vomiting can lead to an excessive fall in blood pressure, with the same consequences of lightheadedness and possible syncope.